Kyazs/Jail-Vms/README.md

 - In the XAMPP folder (`c:\xampp\php\php.ini`), remove the semicolon (`;`) from the line `extension=gd`

 ## Guide
+- first git clone my repo https://github.com/Kyazs/Jail-Vms
+- make sure your in the main branch or Backend/login-signup

 1. Run `composer install`
 2. Copy `.env.example` to the root folder and rename it to `.env`